Carnivora: Postcranial region

-Aside from the pinnipeds, dogs, bears, hyenas, and cats all have distinct and recognizable appearances.
+Aside from the pinnipeds, dogs, bears, hyenas, and cats all have distinct and recognisable appearances.
 Dogs are usually cursorial mammals and are gracile in appearance, often relying on their teeth to hold prey; bears are much larger and rely on their physical strength to forage for food.
 Compared to dogs and bears, cats have longer and stronger forelimbs armed with retractable claws to hold on to prey.
 Hyenas are dog-like feliforms that have sloping backs due to their front legs being longer than their hind legs.
 The raccoon family and red panda are small, bear-like carnivorans with long tails.
 The other small carnivoran families Nandiniidae, Prionodontidae, Viverridae, Herpestidae, Eupleridae, Mephitidae, and Mustelidae have through convergent evolution maintained the small, ancestral appearance of the miacoids, though there is some variation seen such as the robust and stout physicality of badgers and the wolverine (Gulo gulo).

 Most carnivoran species have a well-defined breeding season.
 Male carnivorans will usually have bacula, which are absent in hyenas and binturongs.

 The length and density of the fur can vary depending on the environment that the species inhabits.
 In warm climate species, the fur is often short in length and lighter.
-In cold climate species, the fur is can be either dense or long, often with an oily substance that helps to retain heat.
-The pelage coloration differs between species, often including black, white, orange, yellow, red, and many shades of grey and brown.
+In cold climate species, the fur can be either dense or long, often with an oily substance that helps to retain heat.
+The pelage colouration differs between species, often including black, white, orange, yellow, red, and many shades of grey and brown.
 Some are striped, spotted, blotched, banded, or otherwise boldly patterned.
-There may be a correlation between habitat and color pattern; for example, spotted or banded species tend to be found in heavily forested environments.
-Some species like the grey wolf are polymorphic with different individual having different coat colors.
+There may be a correlation between habitat and colour pattern; for example, spotted or banded species tend to be found in heavily forested environments.
+Some species like the grey wolf are polymorphic with different individual having different coat colours.
 The arctic fox (Vulpes lagopus) and the stoat (Mustela erminea) have fur that changes from white and dense in the winter to brown and sparse in the summer.
 In pinnipeds and polar bears, a thick insulating layer of blubber helps maintain their body temperature.